Table of Contents

 Don’t Be Cross

 The figure-4 cross-legged posture aggravates this trigger point.
-The sartorius acts as a stabilizer and remains active even when you seem relaxed.
+The sartorius stabilizes and remains active even when you seem relaxed.
 Crossing your legs with your knees together is less stressful for this muscle.

 Also, being stable for long periods without a place for the knee to rest can maintain tension in this muscle.